+Example as of MedDRA Version 18.0 and 18.1

 Terms used to construct queries should be in the same MedDRA version as the data being queried.
 An organisation’s legacy data may be coded in more than one version of MedDRA.
-New terms may have been included in a new query built in MedDRA Version 19.0; depending upon the organisation’s versioning method, these new terms might not be present in the older data.
+New terms may have been included in a new query built in a newer MedDRA version; depending upon the organisation’s versioning method, these new terms might not be present in the older data.
 This could lead to search results that are incomplete.

 A search built with terms of an earlier MedDRA version (e.g., used previously on a now closed study) might not identify all relevant data in an integrated safety summary (ISS) containing data coded in a later version of MedDRA.
 Queries stored in an organisation’s system should be updated to the appropriate version of MedDRA before using them on new data.